Where is I'm A Celebrity 2020's castle?

 The celebs are camping inside a ruined castle this year.

-The 2020 series of I’m A Celebrity is now officially underway, with this year’s famous line-up heading into the new castle campsite during Sunday night’s launch show.
+Christmas must be close because I’m A Celebrity is now officially underway, although it is looking quite different this year to the setting that we are used to.

+Due to COVID, flying a group of celebs out to Australia was a no-go and instead of the heat and tropics of the jungle, we have a cold castle in the Welsh countryside.

-Viewers got a good look at the new medieval home for the I’m A Celebrity 2020 line-up who will be spending the next few weeks in the episode, with a tour of the group’s living quarters, the courtyard, their privy and the all-new boiler room, where the campmates will need to put in some work to keep the hot water running.
+But the home that the I’m A Celebrity 2020 line-up will be spending the next few weeks in is already a hit with viewers.
+Featuring the group’s living quarters, the courtyard, their privy and the all-new boiler room, where the campmates will need to put in some work to keep the hot water running, there’s a lot more to see of the camp this year.

-If you’re wanting a closer inspection of Gwrych castle and its Game of Thrones-style decor, ITV released some detailed pics of the new location ahead of the series’ launch, showcasing the cold and gothic layout to this year’s campsite.
+ITV released some detailed pics of the new location ahead of the series’ launch, showcasing the cold and gothic layout to this year’s campsite if you’re wanting a closer inspection of Gwrych castle and its Game of Thrones-style decor.

 Where is I’m A Celebrity being held this year?